MUSA-620-Spring-2018/MUSA-620-Week-3/README.md

 - Section 2: "Spatial coverage" = the shapefile you just imported
 - Section 3: "Cartogram attribute" = total votes ("ttl_vts") / "Attribute type" = Mass
 - Section 4: skip
-- Section 5: you can refine the quality of the transformatio here, or just use the default settings
+- Section 5: you can refine the quality of the transformation here, or just use the default settings

 Once ScapeToad finishes, export the transformed cartogram.
 Load it into R using "st_read()" and set the CRS to WGS 84.